 - INSURANCE & PAYMENTS

 From choosing a denture when you've lost your teeth to learning to adapt to your new teeth

 Your Dental Health Associates of Madison dentist will be there to help every step of the way.

 If you have lost all of your natural teeth, or your remaining teeth are too weakened by cavities or gum disease to be fixed, a complete denture may be a good option for you.
 When many teeth are missing, it becomes difficult to speak, eat, and smile with confidence.
 Complete dentures replace a full set of upper or lower teeth, and can recover your smile.
-Your DHA dentist can help you choose which type of complete denture — conventional or immediate — is right for you.
+Your DHA dentist can help you choose which type of complete denture — conventional, immediate, or implant supported — is right for you.

 An immediate denture is made before your remaining teeth are removed, so that the denture is ready for you to wear the same day that your teeth are extracted.
 The main advantage of immediate dentures is that you are never without teeth.
 The main disadvantage, is that immediate dentures do not fit well over time.
 As the bone heals and shrinks after teeth are removed, the denture becomes loose.
 A new denture lining will be needed in 6 months to a year, and may be very loose in the meantime.

 Implant Supported Dentures

 A dental implant is a titanium tooth root replacement that can support crowns, bridges, and dentures.
 Implants dramatically improve the support and stability of a denture, so that you can comfortably speak, chew, and smile.
 Typically several implants are placed for the denture to attach to.
 Not everyone has enough bone to have implants.
 Your DHA dentist can let you know if you might be a good candidate for dental implants to support your complete denture.